Navigation for Websites

 When egos or ideas conflict during the process, put it to the users.
 Everyone has the tendency to believe that their way of thinking is somewhat universal, but letting a whole bunch of people show you how they think about your content will clarify where the best home is for each of your resources.

 For example, we learned via Google Analytics that people search for “email lists” more than “listservs” and “religious education” more than “faith development.”
 Where the language people were accustomed to using wasn’t incorrect or misleading, we used it, even in preference to our own branding.
-(Sometimes we used both, if the numbers were about even, i.e. “Our Whole Lives Sexuality Education.”)
+(Sometimes we used both, if the numbers were about even, e.g. “Our Whole Lives Sexuality Education.”)

 Use Topic- or Task-Based Organization